JackMcKill/CP3407-Project/Documentation/Database.md

 * The database class (`WeatherReportDatabase.java`)
 This class holds the database, and serves as the main access point for the underlying connection to our app's data.
 We are following the Singleton Design Pattern when instantiating a `WeatherReportDatabase` object.
 * The Data Entity class (`WeatherReportModel.java`)
-This class represents the table in our apps database.
+This class represents the table in our app's database.
 Rather than creating a new class who's only purpose was to act as a Data Entity Class, we were able to use the existing `WeatherReportModel` class by just adding the correct Room annotations to it.
 * The Data Access Object (DAO) (`WeatherReportDao.java`)
 This object provides methods that our app can use to query, update, insert and delete data in our database.
 * The ViewModel (`WeatherReportViewModel.java`)